lmweber/diffcyt/README.md

 <p> <img src="vignettes/diffcyt.png" width="130"/> </p>

-## Details
+## Details and citation

-For details on the statistical methodology and comparisons with existing approaches, see our paper introducing the `diffcyt` framework:
+For details on the statistical methodology and comparisons with existing approaches, see our paper:

 - [Weber et al. (2019), *diffcyt: Differential discovery in high-dimensional cytometry via high-resolution clustering*, Communications Biology, 2, 183](https://www.nature.com/articles/s42003-019-0415-5)